Two additional COVID-19 deaths reported in Lancaster County

 - National – remains at 7.6 percent

-Hospitalizations for COVID-19 positive patients: 57 with 28 from Lancaster County (five on ventilators) and 29 from other communities (three on ventilators).
+Hospitalizations for COVID-19 positive patients: 62 with 36 from Lancaster County (five on ventilators) and 26 from other communities (five on ventilators).

+Symptoms of COVID-19 include fever, cough, shortness of breath, repeated shaking with chills, repeated muscle pain, headache, sore throat, new loss of taste or smell.
+If you have symptoms, please get tested.
+Testing is now open to all Lancaster County residents by appointment only.

 Copyright 2020 KOLN.
 All rights reserved.